mkell85/naivechain/README.md

 # Naivechain - a blockchain implementation in 200 lines of code

+### TODO
+* **MCK 1/28/2018:**
+* File back blockchain instead of just memory
+* Requests from to peers for block n for resyncing
+* Add unit tests
+* Peers can query for peer list intead of passing in as args
+* Research POS
+* Remove color logging, use real logger
+* Refacotr for lodash

 ### Motivation
 All the current implementations of blockchains are tightly coupled with the larger context and problems they (e.g. Bitcoin or Ethereum) are trying to solve.
 This makes understanding blockchains a necessarily harder task, than it must be.
 Especially source-code-wisely.
 This project is an attempt to provide as concise and simple implementation of a blockchain as possible.